ShakeelRaja/sql-basic-operations-lab-skills/README.md

 #### Create a table

 * Go to SQLite broswer and create a new database called `nasa`.
-* Write an SQL statement to use the `CREATE TABLE` command seen earlier to create a table called `planets`  in 'Execute SQL' tab.
+* Write a SQL statement to use the `CREATE TABLE` command seen earlier to create a table called `planets`  in 'Execute SQL' tab.
 Remember, your statement should look like the following:

 ```sql